 All Brett Sawyer wants for people to do is give Cleveland’s food scene a chance.
-As the chef of the year-and-a-half-old Plum Kitchen & Cafe in the old neighborhood of Ohio City, Sawyer has been figuring out what it takes to operate a restaurant that he says “doesn’t fit into any categories” in the one of the fastest-growing food scenes in the Midwest.
+As the chef of Plum Kitchen & Cafe in the old neighborhood of Ohio City, Sawyer has been figuring out what it takes to operate a restaurant that he says “doesn’t fit into any categories” in the one of the fastest-growing food scenes in the Midwest.
 While one of his restaurant’s waiters may walk out with yellow corn grit croquettes, another may be balancing a smoked Ohio-raised pork shank and a dish of the popular creamed smelt.
-Every night, he’s learning what makes for a huge hit—and what’s a total flop.
+Every night, he’s learning what makes for a huge hit and what’s a total flop.

 “We’re trying to find new vehicles for flavors that people are used to, all the while keeping it fun for us,” he said.

 At the 2017 StarChefs International Chef Congress (ICC), Sawyer was featured as one of four chefs who participated in the Art of Presentation Pop-Up, presented by Steelite International.
 To start the meal, he served the restaurant’s famous crispy egg, which is a boiled egg filled with whipped yolk, caviar, dill and paprika.
 “It’s essentially a deviled egg,” he said, and it’s an item he never removes from the restaurant menu, which changes weekly.

 For the larger courses, Sawyer served a fried masa pie with beef belly, lobster mushrooms, lobster crema and radish, and the finale was a whole barbecued Lake Erie bass with kimchi fried rice, cilantro, and lime.

 “Bass is an underutilized, marginalized fish,” he said.
 “Cleveland isn’t a huge seafood city, but people really love their smelt.”